 What is a full body workout?

-So, a full body workout will include the three essential muscle groups; Legs, Chest and back.
+So, a full-body workout will include the three essential muscle groups; Legs, Chest and back.
 Now within these groups, you will be working different muscles for example on a leg exercise, you are likely to use a mixture of the quadriceps (top of the thigh), hamstrings (back of the thigh), glute (bottom) and gastrocnemius (calves) at different stages of the exercise.

-Now we have the basics explained, here is a little 45-minute full body exercise workout plan for a beginner in the gym.
+Now we have the basics explained, here is a little 45-minute full-body exercise workout plan for a beginner in the gym.

 Where to start…

 Start with a warm-up.
-5-10 minutes on a rowing machine at a steady pace (not too easy, but don’t kill yourself on it) is great to elevate the bodies heart rate and get you ready for a workout!
+5-10 minutes on a rowing machine at a steady pace (not too easy, but don’t kill yourself on it) is great to elevate the body’s heart rate and get you ready for a workout!
 The rowing machine is great because you can warm up more of the body during the pull phase of the row.
-Although a run or a cycle will also do the job!
+Although a run or cycle will also do the job!

 After the warm-up, it is important to stretch.
 Stretching out muscles ensures they are warm and ready for service!

 Below is a table of exercises that include the main group’s chest, legs and back.
 There are three columns which give you a full-body workout with some variation of exercises to keep it interesting if you prefer other exercises!

 |Leg press machine||Kettlebell goblet squat||Bodyweight squat (on a bosu)|

 |Kick back machine||Leg extension machine||Squat machine|